 The Bantams return to action on the road in Sky Bet League Two this evening, travelling to Prenton Park to take on Tranmere Rovers (7.45pm).

-With both sides set to pay their respects to the late Queen, we have created an Away Day Guide to give you all the important information you need to know heading into the encounter.
+We have created an Away Day Guide to give you all the important information you need to know heading into the encounter.

 Prenton Road West